Enjoy this online prenatal class at your pace

 This online prenatal class is ideal for expectant parents who prefer an online format or who can’t attend a live, in-person birth class.

 Sometimes people find it difficult to attend in-person childbirth classes due to work schedules, time constraints, or other reasons.
 Online prenatal classes allow you the freedom and flexibility to enjoy comprehensive birth and parenting preparation from the comfort of your own home.

-The eight-module birthing class uses evidence based content, videos, audio recordings, downloads, and other resources to teach essential information parents need to know to prepare for childbirth and parenting.
+This eight-module birthing class uses evidence based content, videos, audio recordings, downloads, and other resources to teach essential information you need to know to prepare for childbirth and parenting.
 Inclusive, gender-neutral, relationship-neutral language and images are used throughout the course to acknowledge and celebrate the diversity in all types of people experiencing pregnancy, childbirth, and parenting.
-These birthing classes are specifically designed for queer people, people of color, and single people.

 Introduction and Orientation